schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Restaurant

-A gas pumping station operator bans at a airport lounge.
+A gas pumping station operator bans at an airport lounge.

 ## Bullied Enlightenment